-Once you have enrolled in classes, you can access our online job board called JagJobs.
-Most on-campus positions will be posted there, but you will also find that off-campus positions are posted there too.
-For more tips on navigating JagJobs, check our our job searching resources.
+Once you have enrolled in classes, you can access our online job board on Handshake, where you can find a variety of jobs for Jags (including on- and off- campus positions).
+For more tips on navigating Handshake, check our job searching resources.

 While not normally the case, due to a hiring freeze at IUPUI, currently only work-study eligible students are able to obtain an on-campus position.
 Once the hiring freeze is lifted, all students should see an increase in campus positions to which they can apply.